The same people think that to keep things "amicable" or as long as things are "amicable," they should avoid getting a divorce attorney.

 My concern was the divorce decree.
 It was not anything drafted by a lawyer.
 It was a standard form put out by a popular website.
-One of the warnings on the form is NOT to use it to divide a retirement account and to instead hire an attorney to draft the decree when you are trying to divide a retirement account.
+One of the warnings on the record is NOT to use it to divide a retirement account and instead hire an attorney to draft the decree when you are trying to divide a retirement account.

-This was another instance where having a divorce attorney would have protected an individual.
+This was another instance where having a divorce attorney protected an individual.
 The divorce lawyer would have made sure that the Final Divorce Decree that was signed reflected the agreement and that her ex did not accidentally or intentionally do anything sneaky.